St Helens see off Toulouse to go four points clear

 The French side had beaten Wakefield in their previous home match, and cut the deficit to six points when Joseph Paulo's fine pass fed Hansen to power over.

-Hurrell and Makinson had second tries ruled out for two forward passes, as Saints failed to find their top gear throughout.
+Hurrell and Makinson had second tries ruled out for forward passes, as Saints failed to find their top gear throughout.

 But they did not need to be at their best to chalk up a 12th Super League win of the season as Welsby finished an overlap from a scrum before Grace raced away for Saints' final try.